RC Lens: New direction and return to Ligue 1

 In the 2017–18 Ligue 2 season, Lens lost their first seven matches in a row, the worst start to a season in the club's history.
 On 18 September, Lens finally got their first win of the season over US Quevilly-Rouen 2–0.

 In the 2018–19 Ligue 2 season, Lens finished 5th on the table and reached the promotion play off final against Dijon FCO.
-After a 1–1 draw in the first leg, Lens would lose the second leg and the tie 3-1 after two goalkeeping blunders by Jérémy Vachoux cost his side a chance of promotion to Ligue 1.
+After a 1–1 draw in the first leg, Lens would lose the second leg and the tie 3–1 after two goalkeeping blunders by Jérémy Vachoux cost his side a chance of promotion to Ligue 1.

 On 30 April 2020, Lens were promoted to Ligue 1 after the LFP decided to end the seasons of both Ligue 1 and Ligue 2 early due to the COVID-19 pandemic in France.
 Lens were second on the table in Ligue 2 at the time of the decision.

 In the 2020–21 season, Lens finished 7th on the Ligue 1 table after an impressive first season back in France's top flight.
 They finished seventh again in the following season with 62 points, despite being ranked second behind Paris Saint-Germain in the first half of the season.

 In the 2022–23 season, Lens won 10 games out of 10 at home during the first part of the season.
 On 1 January 2023, Lens beat PSG 3–1 and became the first team to defeat Paris, which had been unbeaten since the start of the season.
-Halfway through the season, Lens is second, three points behind PSG.
-On 1 March 2023, Lens was eliminated of the Coupe de France after a 2–1 defeat against Nantes in the quarter finals.
+Halfway through the season, Lens was second, three points behind PSG.
+On 1 March 2023, Lens was eliminated from the Coupe de France after a 2–1 defeat against Nantes in the quarter-finals.
+On 27 May, Lens won 3–0 against Ajaccio, finished 2nd in Ligue 1 and qualified for the Champions League for the third time in their history after 1998–99 and 2002–03.